 Litigation can be costly.
 It requires the parties to gear up for a trial, routinely spending months (and lots of dollars), in preparation.
 Some couples cannot afford to litigate and some cannot afford not to litigate.

-Before we bring out the artillery, however, we want to make sure that you have the opportunity to explore your non-court alternatives.
+We bring out the artillery, however, we want to make sure that you have the opportunity to explore your non-court alternatives.
 Either way, we are with you all the way.